Antique Diamond Sourcing

 Before we begin sourcing, it’s important that we confirm your budget aligns with the type of antique diamond you’re hoping to find.
 Antique stones don’t follow standardized pricing the way modern diamonds do — rarity, cut quality, charm, and market demand can shift prices significantly from one stone to the next.

 Because of this, part of the sourcing process is making sure your vision is realistic within your budget.
-This protects you from wasted time and disappointment, and it allows us to search confidently within the right range.
+This protects you from wasted time, and it allows us to search confidently within the right range.

 Sometimes clients are drawn to certain antique shapes or proportions that are simply more rare, and therefore more expensive, than expected.
 In those cases, we’ll be honest about what is or isn’t feasible, and we’ll offer guidance on shapes, sizes, or color ranges that achieve a similar look while staying within budget.